Iraq entry requirements for Finland passport holders

 Must be valid for the duration of stay

-Your Finnish passport must be valid for at least 6 months beyond your intended departure from Iraq.
-Airlines check this at check-in.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from Iraq.
+Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket